cloudqubes/cloudqubes.github.io/_posts/2023-08-06-how-to-set-up-a-private-container-registry-with-harbor.md

 Harbor creates an `admin` account at the installation with the password set in the `harbor_admin_password` directive in `harbor.yml`.
 Login to Harbor UI with this password.

-# #4 Create a project
+# #4 Create a project in Harbor

-In the Harbor web UI home page, click on `New Project`.
+On the Harbor web UI home page, click on `New Project`.

-Enter name `number-crunch`, tick the checkbox `Public` and click `OK` to create the project.
+Enter the name `number-crunch`, tick the checkbox `Public`, and click `OK` to create the project.

 ![Harbor Web UI - Project list](/assets/images/harbor/harbor-webui-projects.png){: width="100%" }
 *Harbor Web UI - Project list*